jaykothari-github/Calculator/README.md

 > Basically, This project is part of "Python GUI".
 And I've used **_tkinter_** module into it.
 I use different widgets to create buttons, labels, frames and entry field.

-> Also made fumctions for getting values from entry field, evalute the equation.
+> While, For getting values from entry field and evalute the equation.
+I've made functions.

 ## Screen Look: